JensRantil/http-trigger-trigger/README.rst

 obviously).
 This means, among other things, that all GET and POST parameters are stripped off.

+HTTP Trigger Trigger also supports rate limitting.
+This makes it very useful to make sure that your backend infrastructure will not be DDoS:ed/overloaded in case of a DDoS attack against HTTP Trigger Trigger.

 Why would I want to use this?
 -----------------------------
 The initial usecase was to securely expose a build tool trigger to the